 We firmly believe that our foster carers deserve to be properly rewarded for their dedication and commitment.
 That’s why we offer generous fostering allowances that compare very favourably with those offered elsewhere.

-We have, however, taken the decision not to try to attract carers by highlighting how much they can receive.
+We have, however, decided not to try to attract carers by highlighting how much they can receive.
 We do not believe foster carers should be motivated by the financial gains of caring for children.
 Above all, great foster carers are motivated by making a positive contribution to a child’s life.

-The allowance is made up of a ‘reward’ element for undertaking this vital task of fostering, and a ‘maintenance’ element to ensure all of a child’s everyday needs (food, clothing, pocket money, etc.) can be met to a high standard.
+The allowance is made up of a ‘reward’ element for undertaking this vital task of fostering.
+The other part is a ‘maintenance’ element which ensures all of a child’s everyday needs (food, clothing, pocket money, etc.) can be met to a high standard.

 Your status with HMRC as a foster parent

 Foster parents are classed as self-employed.
 You will need to register with HMRC and complete an annual Self-Assessment tax return.
 Fostering payments are subject to special tax arrangements.
 Therefore most foster carers pay very low levels of income tax on their fostering payments.

 More information about fostering allowances and tax can be found on the HMRC website – click here to view their free online presentation